Cmbs86/guess-the-number/README.md

-# Guess The Number - Vanilla Javascript
+# Guess The Number - Vanilla JavaScript

 A simple vanilla JavaScript game where you guess a randomly generated number between 1 and 20.
 This project was inspired by a Udemy class and includes several enhancements beyond the original tutorial.